 Games are fun (unless you’re dating).
-But what happens when you forget your cards, get to camp unbelievably early (nice work!) and have nothing left to talk about with your adventure-mates?
+But what happens when you and your pals are social distancing and your favorite board games gather dust?

 Fear not.
 We consulted with REI staff members and general subject-matter experts (aka fellow equipment-free game fanatics) to create a nowhere-near-exhaustive list of games that only require words.
-Keep these in the back of your mind and you won’t ever have the excuse of being bored again—on and off the trail.
+These 12 games are perfect for playing over video chat or with your household, so draw up a scorecard and get playing.

 You guessed it: Each person says one word to create a (usually) pretty kooky story, says Sandy Martin, a retired nurse who has been a camper for more than 50 years.
 Additional challenge?
 Make your story rhyme.
 Like: The-red-fuzzy-hat-sat-close-to-a-steaming-pile-of-scat.
 The one is blissfully unending.

 It’s your turn.
 You think of an important word in a song you know and say it aloud.
 (Like “desert,” the verb, not the noun.)
 Your fellow players are tasked with figuring out what in the world that song could be.
 It’s team play, so everyone guesses together.
 If your partners can’t get it, give them another word (like “run”) and another (“never”) until they solve the lyrical puzzle or give up, in which case you must prove yourself by revealing your super-hard song.
 (Did you guess mine?)
 Courtney Hans, an REI staff member and grammar aficionado, kicks it up a notch and asks her friends to sing, not say, the guessed song.